 Pastry Chef Jobs in USA with Visa Sponsorship

-Pastry chef positions qualify for H-1B and other work visas when they require specialized culinary training and a bachelor's degree.
+Pastry chef positions qualify for H-1B visa and other work visas when they require specialized culinary training and a bachelor's degree.
 High-end restaurants, hotels, and bakeries sponsor experienced pastry chefs, particularly those with formal culinary education or specialized skills in French pastry, chocolate work, or artisan bread making.
 For detailed occupation requirements, see the O*NET profile.

 See All Pastry Chef Jobs